 Hieros gamos is also the art theory of Dr. Lisa Paul Streitfeld, tracked in over 700 reviews, articles and blog posts since 1997, the year that the hieros gamos symbol appeared as the Seal of Solomon configuration between Heaven and Earth on her birthday (below).

-The Sacred Marriage Rites (pictured in cunieform displayed at the the Pergamon Museum and performed by Lisa Streitfeld on 23 January 2008) were the annual New Year’s Rites at the dawn of civilisation, signifying the union of heaven and earth, as well as male and female, celebrating renewal of the vegetation cycle.
+The Sacred Marriage Rites (pictured above in cunieform displayed at the Pergamon Museum in Berlin and performed by Lisa Streitfeld on 23 January 2008) were the annual New Year’s Rites at the dawn of civilisation, signifying the union of heaven and earth, as well as male and female, celebrating renewal of the vegetation cycle.

 In order to care for the life of all the lands,